Professional Cookery with Hospitality NC Level 5

 - Full Time

-For the practical elements of your course, some of your timetabled learning will take probably place in the Professional Training Kitchen in Fort William.
+For the practical elements of your course, some of your timetabled learning will take probably place in our Professional Training Kitchens.

 How will I be assessed?